-Anger displays itself in many ways.
+John and I have adopted seven children from foster care, which means we’ve had to deal with a lot of angry kids.
+And that anger displays itself in many ways.
 I’ve had children yelling, screaming, kicking, fighting, and throwing things.
 I’ve seen looks of pure hatred directed at me.
 (I know the meaning of “if looks can kill”!)

 Here are four things I’ve learned about anger, and seven ways to combat it:

 Venting anger—or raging—may feel good for a short time, but deep inside a child often feels bad about his words and action.
 To feel better about himself, a child may justify his anger, believing he had no choice but to be angry.
 Soon he may believe that’s who he is: an angry person.

 “Coping skills” should be learned and developed from a young age, but sometimes they aren’t.
 For a typical 2-year-old, when a toy is taken and anger arises, there is a parent nearby who teaches things like sharing, taking turns, and how to settle down.
 Children a little older are taught to put themselves in another person’s shoes.
 If a child doesn’t learn these skills, they instead respond in anger.

 (And sometimes—such as in the case of kids being in foster care—there are many people to point a finger at.)
 These children have a hard time seeing they have problems, too.
 They don’t take responsibility for their actions, which means they’re quick to repeat them.

 Instead of exploding, some kids just hold everything inside.
-Bottled up, this anger it eats away at them, giving them a darkened view of everything, not just the one thing they were originally angry at.
+Bottled up, this anger eats away at them, giving them a darkened view of everything, not just the one thing that originally made them angry.

 How I’ve learned to deal with angry kids: